This page is primarily intended to allow me to export certain pieces of information to the outside world.

 |I seem to be spending quite a lot of time on ServerFault, an online sysadmin Q&A help site, where I go by the name of MadHatter.
 I got interested in the site because it allows authentication via OpenID, a protocol of which I much approve (but which is completely failing to be adopted because it breaks the big websites' ability to collect marketing data on their users).|

-Some review I've written of other people's books can be read here, though none is recent.
+Some reviews I've written of other people's books can be read here, though none is recent.

 Other sites are hosted on teaparty.
 For the benefit of search engines and the curious, they are: